 Like Roman, Bruce would have been hired more as an actor for other people’s movies such as The Karate Kid and maybe Highlander (with a revised screenplay for those who always wanted to see him teach with a sword in any time setting).
 It’s possible that we may have heard him in Kung Fu Panda instead of Jackie, although this means that Jackie would still have been in the remake of The Karate Kid.

 Another irony is that No Retreat, No Surrender (the cash-in about Bruce’s ghost featuring the doppelgänger in Game of Death) would never have happened because the fights in The Karate Kid would have been too good to surpass.
-Corey would have been forced to research espionage in order to materialize the studio head’s idea of what was going to be Seasonal’s first English language film – a thriller about the C.I.A. that could have seen Jean-Claude Van Damme in a better role.
+Corey would have been forced to research espionage in order to materialize the studio head’s idea of what was going to be Seasonal’s first English language film – a thriller about the C.I.A. that could’ve seen Jean-Claude Van Damme in a better role.

-Bruce could have been cast in musicals (especially a Peking Opera one given the background of his father).
+Bruce could’ve been cast in musicals (especially a Peking Opera one given the prestigious background of his father).
 Yuen Wah spoke highly of Bruce in a way that reminded of me of Donnie Yen’s first two movies with Yuen Woo-Ping: “No matter what type of music I played, he could easily create the impromptu dancing steps and combined Kung Fu in his dance.
 He would dance and at the same time punched and showed off his muscles, he immersed Yin-Yang in his dancing totally.
 I and the other stuntmen were completely in awe!”